SchwarzIT/onyx/apps/docs/src/basics/iconography.md

 ## Basic layout

-the icons are created on a base grid of 32x32px and then reduced or enlarged to the appropriate size.
-The grid comes with a padding of 2 px.
+The icons are created on a base grid of 32x32px and then reduced or enlarged to the appropriate size.
+The grid comes with a padding of 2px.
 The padding should only be exceeded if it is necessary to give additional visual weighting or if a certain element is required to give the icon its characteristic or meaning.

 ![Image](/assets/icons-layout-1.png)